Christmas is coming!

 Think of just one–maybe two on the list and reach out.
 They may not be on a deserted island physically–but emotionally or spiritually they can sure feel like they are.

-And you could give them a gift this Christmas.
+You could give them a gift this Christmas.

 But it’s always worth it.

 The results are in God’s hands–but obedience, well, that’s up to you.
-Do what it is that He’s prompting you to do, and you will honor Him in a big way on His Birthday.
+Do whatever it is that He’s prompting you to do, and you will honor Him in a big way on His Birthday.

 He said to him, “Love the Lord your God with all your heart, with all your soul, and with all your mind.
 This is the greatest and most important command.
 The second is like it: Love your neighbor as yourself.
 Matthew 22: 37-39